babel/website/_posts/2017-09-05-planning-for-7.0.md

 ## Re-iterating Project Goals

-Before we go into that, I just want to repeat again what the project does.
+Before we go into that, I just want to repeat again what the purpose of Babel is.

 As Babel as been transformed from 6to5, browsers have been implementing more of the spec, and users are more comfortable with using the latest syntax/build tooling, Babel's goals haven't changed too much.

 Our two goals are hand and hand: help developers transform new syntax into backwards compatible code (abstract browser support away), and be a bridge to help TC39 get feedback on new ECMAScript proposals and for the community to have a say in the future of the language.

-Thus, I think it's an understatement to say that Babel is an vital part of the JavaScript community and needs it's support.
+Thus, I think it's an understatement to say that Babel is an vital part of the JavaScript community (almost 10 million downloads a month of `babel-core`) and needs it's support.
 (The only talks I've tried to give are about this point: [JSConf EU](https://github.com/hzoo/maintaining-an-oss-project), [React Rally](https://github.com/hzoo/so-how-does-babel-even-work), [TC39](https://github.com/hzoo/role-of-babel-in-js)).
 I'll re-iterate a point I made recently: "What happens when Babel dies"?
 What happens when the current group of people interested in this project get bored/burned out/move on to other things?
 (What if it's already happened a lot).
 What are we going to do about it?

 ## [#4315](https://github.com/babel/babel/issues/4315) Drop support for unmaintained Node versions: 0.10, 0.12, 5